So-bonkers/LnS/Question_1.md

 * People who speak a third common language mostly prefer to converse in that language alone (atleast with each other).
 But this speech may or may not contain borrowed words from a different language and hence is oftenfound to be codemixed in nature.

 4.  ### Topic -
 It is difficult to generalise (if not impossible) the distinction in speech on the basis of topics because the topics themselves (in this context) are very vague.
-[Also Observer's Dilmma]
+[Also Observer's Dilemma]

+---

+### Friends

+1. #### Languages used -
+* As the bulk of my friends (with whom I went to this restaurant) are all multilingual with only English as our commonly understood language, we prefer to communicate in English.

+2. ### People -
+* I observed that our group maintained a Hindi conversation among ourselves (while choosing the order and idle chat), but ordered in English.
+* Codemixing (Hindi and English) was not uncommon as the breadth of the topics discussed mainly included Academia, which necessitated the use of technical terms.
+* Example - "....
+Haa but phir bhi C.S-1 ka syllabus mere liye jyaada easy tha, C.S-2 toh was very tough"

+3. ### Situation and Topic -
+* As demonstrated by the above example, codemixing was more common in the situations where the usage of the appropriate word (and the absence of a word with corresponding meaning in the other language) is necessary.
+* While interacting with others (excluding the above situation), Hindi was more preffered.
+* There was also an instance where impersonation of few celebrities followed.
+Here, the language used (for the reported speech) was the same as the one used in the original dialogue.
+Example - "I am inevitable!"